dashinja/maid-bot/README.md

 ### Back End

 The Back-end is built with NodeJS, Express Server and Sequelize ORM for the database.
+In addition, a custom seeder and csv.

 ```
 server